What Are The Positions On A Football Team?

 The offense can be broken down into two groups of players:

 There are five players in a typical offensive line.
-Located on the line of scrimmage, the offensive line has a role on the field to counter the opposing team's defensive line, to protect the quarterback, and to get the ball-carrier through openings called gaps in the defense.
+Located on the line of scrimmage, the offensive line has the role of countering the opposing team's defensive line, protecting the quarterback, and getting the ball carrier through openings, called “gaps,” in the defense.
+The offensive line consists of the following players:

 The backs are a group of players located in the offensive backfield:

-- Quarterback: Gets the ball from a snap from the center at the start of each scrimmage down and can pass the ball to a receiver, hand the ball to a running back, or run with it himself for a quarterback-sneak.
+- Quarterback: Gets the ball from a snap from the center at the start of each scrimmage down and can pass the ball to a receiver, hand the ball to a running back, or run with it themself for a quarterback sneak.

-- Running Backs: Serve as receivers, meaning they can catch passes, can provide extra block protection, or can run with the ball on the field.
+- Running Backs: Serve as receivers, meaning they can catch passes, provide extra block protection, or run with the ball on the field.

 - Tight Ends: Can be a receiver and catch passes or provide extra protection depending on the play design.

 - Wide Receivers: Receivers that run routes on the field and catch passes thrown by the quarterback.

 The defense comes onto the field when a team is trying to prevent the opposing team from scoring points.
-There are several defensive settings, but regardless of that, the defense can be broken down into two groups of players:
+There are several defensive schemes and strategies, but regardless of that, the defense can be broken down into two groups of players:

 There are five players in a typical defensive line.
-Located on the line of scrimmage, the defensive line has a role on the field to counter the opposing team's offensive line and to prevent the ball-carrier from breaking through.
-They also have a job of tackling the quarterback for a sack.
+Located on the line of scrimmage, the defensive line has a role on the field to counter the opposing team's offensive line and to prevent the ball carrier from breaking through.
+They also have the job of tackling the quarterback for a sack.
+The players on the defensive line are:

-- Linebackers: Depending on the play, he will try and force turnovers and tackle the quarterback for a sack.
+- Linebackers: Depending on the play, they will try to force turnovers and tackle the quarterback for a sack.